 A unit is the measure of credit which a student earns for successfully completing a subject for one school year.
 These courses meet for the entire year for one class period.
-Other courses meet for half the year.
-The student receives 1/2 unit of credit, with the exception of PE which meets throughout the school year and receives 1/2 unit of credit.
+Other courses meet for one period for half the year.
+The student receives 1/2 unit of credit, with the exception of PE which meets 1/4 and receives 1/2 unit of credit.